gnikolovski/image_resize/README.md

 ## INSTALLATION

 1. Install module as usual via Drupal UI or Drush.
-2. Go to "Modules" and enable the "Image resize" module.
+2. Go to "Modules" and enable the "Image Resize" module.

 ## USING THE MODULE

-1. Go to the module settings 'admin/config/media/image-resize/settings' page and set options for resizing you images.
+1. Go to the module settings '/admin/config/media/image-resize/settings' page and set options for resizing you images.
-2. Go to the 'admin/config/media/image-resize' page and start resizing images.
+2. Go to the '/admin/config/media/image-resize' page and start resizing images.

 ### AUTHOR